-Frequently Asked Questions on Ayurvedic Yoga Massage and the ARYM Institute
+Frequently asked questions on Ayurvedic Yoga Massage and about the ARYM Institute programs

 What is Ayurvedic Yoga Massage (AYM)?

 Ayurvedic Yoga Massage (AYM) is a bodywork method that combines traditional Indian deep tissue massage and assisted yoga-based stretching therapy.
 It is an full body oil massage incorporating an ayurvedic herb used as a scrub called Acorus Calamus, that gives greater efficiency to massage and the very specific feeling of Ayurvedic Yoga Massage.
 The method AYM has been developed in the early 1980’ by Master Kusum Modak from Pune, India.
 As a devoted student of Yoga guru BKS Iyengar, Kusum brought together the essence of therapeutic alignment/adjustment of Iyengar yoga together with the traditional remedial Indian deep tissue massage. find out more

 Can I join professionalization days right after completion of the Certified Practitioner (I-IV)?

 It is advisable to join professionalization days soon after the certificate.
 It is a great opportunity to put into practice and integrate the material covered in the Therapist Training.
 You will provide massage treatments under Instructor supervision and receive individual feedback.
 It is the best start up for your practice.

 Can I learn Anatomy, Physiology and Pathology with the ARYM Institute

 Yes, we are providing Master classes specially deigned to teach anatomy, Physiology and Pathology related to the practice of Ayurvedic Yoga Massage.